gnulnx/anouman/README.md

 Follow the intructions when this command finishes to update/source your .bash_profile.
 You should now have your web site deployed behind nginx/gunicorn.
 Your projects system packages are now located in the default virtualenv wrapper location */home/anouman/.virtualenvs/example.com*.
 If you are unfamiliar with the  [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) I highly recommend taking a little time to become familiar with it.

-Anouman has also modified your STATIC_ROOT and MEDIA_ROOT variables to point to *example.com/static* and *example.com/media* respectively.
-In addition ./manage.py collectstatic has been run as well.
+Anouman has also modified your STATIC_ROOT and MEDIA_ROOT variables in settings.py to point to *example.com/static* and *example.com/media* respectively.
+The goal here is to have each site completely contained in a single directory with nginx logs, gunicorn logs, static files, and your source code.  *This makes it trivial to move your site to a new server using anouman.*

 Your site should now be running behind nginx/gunicon with static files properly being servered, however you still have a few steps remaining before everything will work correctly.